SQream/sqream_docs/configuration_guides/healer_max_statement_inactivity_seconds.rst

 *************************
 The ``maxStatementInactivitySeconds`` flag is used for defining the threshold for creating a log recording a slow statement.
 The log includes information about the log memory, CPU and GPU.

-The following describes the ``maxStatementInactivitySeconds`` worker level flag:
+The following describes the ``maxStatementInactivitySeconds`` worker flag:

 * **Data type** - size_t
 * **Default value** - ``5``